openwms/org.openwms/README.md

 ![Architecture][1]

-Beside an user interface (not shown here) several other systems interact with the OpenWMS.org system (in the middle of the sketch).
+Beside an user interface several other systems interact with the OpenWMS.org system.
 On top, we have ERP systems.
-Those systems send high-level tasks to OpenWMS.org, e.g. a customer order with order positions where each position refers to a product that is known by OpenWMS.org (Inventory Service).
+Those systems send high-level tasks to OpenWMS.org, e.g. a customer order with order positions where each position refers to a product that is known by the `Inventory Service`.
 OpenWMS.org fulfills these tasks by orchestrating the underlying subsystem.
 The communication between OpenWMS.org and an ERP system may not be unidirectional only, OpenWMS.org can although send status messages to the ERP or may request product catalog updates, this depends on the project needs.
 On the bottom we have devices that are close to actors and sensors in an automated warehouse project.
 Those devices are almost all limited in hardware resources and protocol stacks.
 Typically [PLC](https://en.wikipedia.org/wiki/Programmable_logic_controller) (Programmable Logic